nuclearpinguin/haskell-labs/README.md

-# ubiquitous-parakeet
+# Functional Programming at WUT

 1. Notes from lectures
-2. Codes from labs
+2. Codes from labs and more

 User: password
 Pass: user